osarinmwian/stanbicibtcReduceApkSize/README.md

 - [React Native Moti](https://moti.fyi/ "moti"): For high level animations.
 - [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/docs/ "reanimated"): For more detailed animations.

+If you are more familiar with the API of [React Native Animatable](https://github.com/oblador/react-native-animatable "Animatable"), checkout [Layout Animations](https://docs.swmansion.com/react-native-reanimated/docs/api/LayoutAnimations/entryAnimations "Layout") by Reanimated.

+> Note: `React Native Animatable` should not be used, it's based on the slower Animated API

 ## Simplify Relative Imports

 Simplify your import from local modules by creating an alias and specifying the paths in [babel config](./babel.config.js "babel") and [tsconfig](./tsconfig.json "tsconfig").